To read more about heart disease and cholesterol, check out this eBook on the Diet–Heart Myth.

 In the last article in this series, I explained that LDL particle number (LDL-P) is a much more accurate predictor of cardiovascular disease risk than either LDL or total cholesterol.
 In this article, I’m going to briefly outline the five primary causes of elevated LDL-P.

 Conventional medicine is primarily focused on suppressing symptoms.
 If your blood pressure is high, you take a medication to lower it.
 If your blood sugar is high, you take a medication to lower it.
 If your cholesterol is high, you take a medication to lower it.
 In most cases there is rarely any investigation into why these markers are high in the first place, with the possible exception of some basic (but often incorrect) counseling on diet and exercise.

-On the other hand, functional medicine—which is what I practice—focuses on treating the underlying cause of health problems instead of just suppressing symptoms.
-If your blood sugar, blood pressure or cholesterol are high, the first question a functional medicine practitioner will ask is “why?”
-If we can identify the root cause of the problem, and address it at that level, medication is often unnecessary.
+On the other hand, Functional Medicine—which is what I practice—focuses on treating the underlying cause of health problems instead of just suppressing symptoms.
+If your blood sugar, blood pressure or cholesterol are high, the first question a Functional Medicine practitioner will ask is “why?”
+If we can identify the root cause of the heart health problem, and address it at that level, medication is often unnecessary.

 To use a simple analogy, if you have weeds in your garden, what happens if you just cut the weeds from the top?
 They grow right back—and sometimes faster than before!
 If you really want to get rid of them once and for all, you have to pull them up by their roots.

 With this in mind, let’s look at some of the potential causes of elevated LDL particle number.
 If your LDL-P is high, it makes sense to test for and treat any of the conditions below (with the exception of the last, which is genetic and thus can’t be treated) before—or at least along with—taking pharmaceutical drugs.

 5 common causes of elevated LDL particle number that can increase your risk of heart disease.